toeye/Tourism_Data_Analysis/Transform and Explore Data from MOTS/README.md

 * Shifts in top source countries for foreign tourists.
 * Opportunities for diversifying tourism revenue and attracting more international visitors to provinces beyond the traditional hubs.

-## Related Projects

-* Automated Data Acquisition with Python and SQL:  [Link to your BOT API project repo]
-* Interactive Power BI Dashboard: [Link to your Power BI project repo]

 ##  Further Exploration

-For a detailed walkthrough of the Power Query transformations and SQL analysis, check out my Medium post: [Link to your Medium post]
+For a detailed walkthrough of the Power Query transformations and SQL analysis, check out my Medium post: https://medium.com/@toeyetoeyetoeye/exploring-thailands-tourism-data-with-power-query-and-sql-00ba9a37f593